cloudevents/spec/cloudevents/working-drafts/dds-protocol-binding.md

 `datacontenttype` attribute.

-If a receiver finds a CloudEvents type as per the above rule, but with a `dataencoding` that it cannot handle, it MAY treat the event as binary and forward it to another party as-is.
+If a receiver finds a CloudEvents type as per the above rule, but with a `datacontentencoding` that it cannot handle, it MAY treat the event as binary and forward it to another party as-is.

 When the `content-type` header value is not set, knowing when the message ought to be parsed as a CloudEvent can be a challenge.
 While this specification